hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

-To ease the gathering of some of these options, you can use the [`vsphere_virtual_machine` data source][tf-vsphere-virtual-machine-ds], which will give you disk sizes, network interface types, SCSI bus types, and also the guest ID of the source template.
+To ease the gathering of some of these options, you can use the [`vsphere_virtual_machine` data source][tf-vsphere-virtual-machine-ds], which will give you disk attributes, network interface types, SCSI bus types, and also the guest ID of the source template.
 See the [cloning and customization example](#cloning-and-customization-example) for usage details.

 ## Virtual Machine Migration